Interstate 57: History

 The oldest segment of I-57 is a 6.2 mi strip running east of Bradley to Kankakee labeled on the 1959 Illinois state highway map.
 Two years later, a 33 mi stretch of I-57 from Dongola north to Marion opened on September 26, 1961.
 Another portion between the Illinois Route 121 (IL 121)/US 45 exit and the Watson–Mason exit was completed and opened prior to July 1965, linking I-57 to I-70 and running in tandem with I-70 for several miles, with access to Indianapolis, Indiana, to the east and St. Louis, Missouri, to the west.
 A 21.5 mi section of I-57 in Jefferson County from Bonnie (using a temporary road that is still partially visible from the northbound lanes) to IL 161 later opened on December 9, 1969.
 The portion of I-57 in Chicago (known as the Dan Ryan West Leg Extension) was constructed and opened in segments between 1963 and 1970.
 It remains the most recent Interstate Highway to be established within the city.
 The final section of I-57 in Illinois opened in December 1971 at Paxton.

 The portion of I-43 from Milwaukee to Green Bay was originally numbered as I-57.
 The number was changed due to the existence of I-57 in Illinois.

 I-57 was widened to six lanes in Effingham from 2011 until 2016.

 For many years, an interchange at the junction of I-57 with I-294 did not exist.
 It was one of the few places in the U.S. where Interstates cross but have no interchange.
 The Illinois Department of Transportation (IDOT) and Illinois State Toll Highway Authority (ISTHA) opened Phase 1 of a new interchange in 2014, providing access from I-57 north to I-294 north and from I-294 south to I-57 south.
 Phase 2, which four of the remaining movements (northbound-to-southbound access being served by I-80), was opened to traffic on September 11, 2022.

+On November 7, 2024, after over 50 years since the completion of the original route, 122.80 mi of US 67 from North Little Rock to Walnut Ridge in Arkansas was officially redesignated to I-57, finally extending the Interstate to the state of Arkansas.
+Signs started going up in March 2025.